-- 1) Prior to initial water allocations, Reclamation shall make its initial forecast of deliverable water, between February 15th and March 15th, and analyze the effects of that forecast on the ability to meet the objectives in RPA Action I.2.1.
-Acknowledging considerable uncertainty in this long-range forecast, the goal is to plan operations that provide sufficient cold water to meet the objectives 90% of the time.
-Keeping this 90% objective in mind, the model shall contain conservative inputs for hydrology, including precipitation, runoff and snowpack, ambient summer air temperatures, and assumptions or projections about lake stratification.
-In the other 10% of the time, it may be necessary to revise allocations in the May period, associated with the final temperature plan.

-- 2) Subsequent updates of water delivery commitments must be based on monthly forecasts at least as conservative as the 90 percent probability of exceedence. - a) Reclamation shall provide the draft February forecast, and a projection of temperature management operations for the summer months, to NMFS no later than seven business days after receipt of the official DWR runoff forecast.
-The forecast shall demonstrate that the objectives in RPA Action I.2.1 can be attained, including EOA and EOS storage objectives.
-The draft February forecast shall also include: - i.
-Relatively stable Keswick releases August through October in order to minimize the potential for winter-run redd dewatering3; - ii.
-Projected Shasta cold water pool volume based on a stratification model or hindcasting comparable Shasta volumes; - b) NMFS shall be provided at 3 three business days to review the draft forecast. - c) NMFS shall review the draft February forecast to determine whether the ESA requirements for temperature and flow management would be met while implementing the forecasted delivery schedule. - d) NMFS shall provide a written evaluation to Reclamation prior to Reclamation making the first allocation announcements and for each subsequent month for discretionary contract deliveries. - e) Reclamation shall manage releases from Keswick consistent with the February forecast and subsequent monthly hydrology updates. - f) By mutual agreement with NMFS, Reclamation may postpone this forecast and their initial allocations announcement until March 15. - 3) Reclamation shall make releases to maintain a temperature compliance point at Jellies Ferry and not in excess of 61°F 7DADM at CCR4 from April 15 through May 145.
+- 1) Prior to an initial water allocation, Reclamation shall make its initial forecast of deliverable water, and analyze the effects of that forecast on the ability to meet the objectives in RPA Action I.2.1.
+Acknowledging considerable uncertainty in this long-range forecast, the goal is to forecast operations that provide sufficient cold water to meet the objectives 90% of the time.
+Keeping this 90% objective in mind, the model shall contain conservative inputs for hydrology, including, but not limited to, precipitation, runoff and snowpack, ambient summer air temperatures, and assumptions or projections about lake stratification.
+In the other 10% of the time, it may be necessary to revise allocations in the May period, associated with the final temperature plan. - 2) Subsequent updates of water delivery commitments must be based on monthly forecasts at least as conservative as the 90 percent probability of exceedence. - a) Reclamation shall provide the draft initial forecast, and a projection of temperature management operations for the summer months, to NMFS prior to announcement of any allocations.
+The forecast shall identify if the objectives in RPA Action I.2.1 can be attained, including maximum April/May and EOS storage objectives.
+The draft initial forecast shall also include: - i.
+Management plans for Keswick releases August through October in order to minimize the potential for winter-run redd dewatering5; - ii.
+Projected Shasta cold water pool volume based on a stratification model or hindcasting comparable Shasta volumes; - b) NMFS shall be provided at 3 three business days to review the draft forecast. - c) NMFS shall review the draft initial forecast to determine whether the ESA requirements for temperature; and flow management, as necessary; would be met while implementing the forecasted delivery schedule.